awoolley1/WeatherApp/readME.md

 Decription:
 *Weather Search Application - (I have created a search application that calls APIs to display detailed weather forecasts for cities upon search using a combination of HTML, CSS/Bootstrap and dynamic JS/JQuery.
 The scheduler contains a current forecast, as well as a five-day forecast.
 UV ratings color-coded based on risk level.
-When searches are executed, the cities will be saved in a newly created button and can be toggled baccck to later.
-Searched cities are saved to local storage, and the most recent search will populate upion renavigating to or refreshging the page.)
+When searches are executed, the cities will be saved in a newly created button and can be toggled back to later.
+Searched cities are saved to local storage, and the most recent search will populate upion re-navigating to or refreshing the page.)

 *Submission date of 12/15/2020